-How to create more Core Drive 3 in the Endgame is something that I am continuously studying upon, and I believe is the holy grail to long-lasting engaging in any experience.
+How to create more Core Drive 3 in the Endgame is something that I am continuously studying, and I believe is the holy grail to long-lasting engagement in any experience.
 In some way, this process of discovery and mastery is my Core Drive 3 challenge within my own Endgame of understanding how to design for behavioral better.

 Core Drive 5: Social Influence & Relatedness in the Endgame

 Another great way to improve multiple Core Drives in the Endgame is to allow veteran players to compete with each other.
-This can create a lot of activity in the Endgame because when players are competing with each other they are both Improving in the activity and continuously creating more challenge for each other.
-Many games like Street fighter, Starcraft or Super Smash Bros have impressive longevity because the interesting aspects of the game grows as each player gets better and better.
+This can create a lot of activity in the Endgame because when players are competing with each other they are both Improving in the activity and continuously creating more challenges for each other.
+Many games like Street Fighter, Starcraft, or Super Smash Bros. have impressive longevity because the interesting aspects of the game grow as each player gets better and better.

-Finally, constantly create new social settings, whether in the form of people or context, makes the experience more engaging.
-Think about Water Coolers or Chat Rooms, where because the people going into the Chat Room are constantly changing and generating unpredictable and creative content, there is longer lasting engagement in the Endgame.
+Finally, constantly creating new social settings, whether in the form of people or context, makes the experience more engaging.
+Think about Water Coolers or Chat Rooms, where because the people going into the Chat Room are constantly changing and generating unpredictable and creative content, there is longer-lasting engagement in the Endgame.

 Core Drive 2: Development & Accomplishment in the Endgame